 To little wonder, the place acquired the nickname "the Tombs" and has hung onto this moniker even though the original building is gone and is now the Manhattan Detention Center.

 The future site of the Tombs was Collect Pond, the main source of New York City’s water.
-It was a sizable body of water, fed by an underground spring, which stood where Chinatown now does in Lower Manhattan.
+It was a sizable body of water, fed by an underground spring that stood where Chinatown now does in Lower Manhattan.
 Over time, the pond was contaminated by effluent from nearby businesses, so the decision was made to fill it in.
-But, the job was done in a slap-dash manner.
+But the job was done in a slap-dash manner.

 Buried vegetation gave off methane gas as it decomposed, and the ground started to slump.
 Streets turned to gooey mud that was part soil and part excrement.
-Mosquitoes bred in profusion, driving out the middle-class people who lived there; but it was deemed good enough for the poor immigrants arriving from Europe.
-The area turned into a slum called the Five Points and descended into a violent hell hole.
+Mosquitoes bred in profusion, driving out the middle-class people who lived there, but it was deemed good enough for the poor immigrants arriving from Europe.
+The area turned into a slum called the Five Points and became a violent hell hole.

 Due to the shoddy landfill, buildings started to wobble because their foundations were not anchored to solid ground.
 It was decided to site the city’s new jail on this unpromising land.